 One of London's most romantic dining rooms, Blake's decor is dark and opulent (designed by owner Lady Weinberg Anouska Hempel) with black walls, lots of distressed leather, bamboo, luxurious cushions, and Thai artifacts.
 The cuisine is a fusion of East meets West and presentation is important.
 Expect to find a variety of International dishes, mixing Italian, Thai, and Japanese cuisines.
 The is a place to be seen so prices reflect its exclusivity.

-First opened in 1998, Restaurant Gorden Ramsey in Chelsea now has three Michelin Stars – an honor held by only two other UK restaurants.
+First opened in 1998, Restaurant Gordon Ramsay in Chelsea now has three Michelin Stars – an honor held by only two other UK restaurants.
 Restaurant Gordon Ramsay at Royal Hospital Road was named amongst the five best restaurants in the world by a poll run by Restaurant Magazine.
 There are only 14 tables seating 44 guests for lunch and dinner, making this an exclusive venue and a must for connoisseurs of fine contemporary cuisine.
-Book, by telephone only, two months in advance.
+Book online or by phone up to three months in advance.

 Le Pont De La Tour

 Le Pont De La Tour is a Conran restaurant offering Anglo-French cuisine.
 Its location is superb as it is close to Tower Bridge and has a terrace overlooking the River Thames for outdoor dining.
 Perfect for a summer lunch or dinner as Tower Bridge gets lit up at night.
 If you can't get a table outside then inside the restaurant is more formal and very romantic.